CYP3A4

-Cytochrome P450 3A4 (abbreviated CYP3A4) is an important enzyme in the body, mainly found in the liver and in the intestine, which in humans is encoded by CYP3A4 gene.
+Cytochrome P450 3A4 (abbreviated CYP3A4) is an important enzyme in the body, mainly found in the liver and the intestine.
+In humans is encoded by CYP3A4 gene.
 It oxidizes small foreign organic molecules (xenobiotics), such as toxins or drugs, so that they can be removed from the body.
-It is highly homologous to CYP3A5, another important CYP3A enzyme.
+The enzyme is highly homologous to CYP3A5, another important CYP3A enzyme.

 While many drugs are deactivated by CYP3A4, there are also some drugs that are activated by the enzyme.
 Some substances, such as some drugs and furanocoumarins present in grapefruit juice, interfere with the action of CYP3A4.
 These substances will, therefore, either amplify or weaken the action of those drugs that are modified by CYP3A4.

 CYP3A4 is a member of the cytochrome P450 family of oxidizing enzymes.
 Several other members of this family are also involved in drug metabolism, but CYP3A4 is the most common and the most versatile one.
 Like all members of this family, it is a hemoprotein, i.e. a protein containing a heme group with an iron atom.
 In humans, the CYP3A4 protein is encoded by the CYP3A4 gene.
 This gene is part of a cluster of cytochrome P450 genes on chromosome 7q22.1.
 Previously another CYP3A gene, CYP3A3, was thought to exist; however, it is now thought that this sequence represents a transcript variant of CYP3A4.
 Alternatively-spliced transcript variants encoding different isoforms have been identified.